aimee-mcneil-melville/ToDo-Full-Stack/packages/broken-kaleidoscope/README.md

         <Pixel />
       ]
     ```

-    > The ability to return an array of TSX components was introduced with React 16.
   </details>

 - [ ] Programmatically generate an array of **many** `<Pixel>`s, rather than coding them manually